 The global coronavirus pandemic has caused a radical shift in the life and work of communities nationwide.
 While the full impact of this crisis is not yet known, it is certain that it will be a factor in how Montgomery County evolves in the future.
 COVID-19 will have lasting impacts on how we interact with one another, how we do business and much more.
 This crisis underscores the importance of an updated General Plan as it highlights how unpredictable the future is.
 It has forced us to adapt, even if temporarily, to new realities unthinkable a short time ago.
 For example, before the coronavirus crisis, only about 6% to 7% of the workforce worked remotely full-time.
 What if in the post-COVID-19 era the share of people working remotely goes up 20% or 30% or more?
+OMB: How would that circumstance inform our assumptions about the need for commercial real estate and the amount of transportation capacity needed to employment centers?
 What kind of impact will it have on traffic congestion?
 How much will greenhouse gas emissions decline?
 It may be unthinkable today but COVID-19 has demonstrated that this kind of change is not only possible but quite feasible.
-Since it is futile to predict the future, we need to be flexible and nimble and be prepared to work with multiple possibilities and try to influence the outcomes in our favor.
+Since it is futile to predict the future, we need to be flexible and nimble and be prepared to work with multiple possibilities and try to influence the outcomes in ourfavor.